ryasar79/reduxx/README.md

 #### Don't fear, ReduxX is here to save the day!🐉🐬🐙

-with ReduxX, the same state as above can look somthing like this:
+with ReduxX, the same state as above can look something like this:

 ```
 ...